volume-trader/QuantowerKB/quantower-algo/installing-visual-studio.md

 ![Default view of Visual Studio 2019](../.gitbook/assets/default-view-of-visual-studio.png)

-Now we need to install Quantower Algo extension from Visual Studio Marketplace.
+Now we need to install VT-Terminal Algo extension from Visual Studio Marketplace.
 Use "_**Tools -> Extension and Updates...**_" main menu item to open Extensions Manager.
 Type "_**Quantower**_" into the search box of **Online tab** and you will find a required extension:

 ![Extensions and Updates window](../.gitbook/assets/extensions-manager.png)

 Click "**Download**".
 Visual Studio will ask you for restarting to finish the extension installation process.

-To check whether Quantower Algo is installed successfully click "_**File -> New -> Project**_" menu item, type "Indicator" and you will see a special project type for the blank indicator:
+To check whether VT-Terminal Algo is installed successfully click "_**File -> New -> Project**_" menu item, type "Indicator" and you will see a special project type for the blank indicator:

 ![New project window](<../.gitbook/assets/image (54).png>)